Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/actions/index.md

 ---
 title: GitHub Actions Documentation
 shortTitle: GitHub Actions
-intro: 'Automate, customize, and execute your software development workflows right in your repository with {% data variables.product.prodname_actions %}.
-You can discover, create, and share actions to perform any job you''d like, including CI/CD, and combine actions in a completely customized workflow.'
+intro: "Automate, customize, and execute your software development workflows right in your repository with {% data variables.product.prodname_actions %}.
+You can discover, create, and share actions to perform any job you'd like, including CI/CD, and combine actions in a completely customized workflow."
 introLinks:
   quickstart: /actions/quickstart
   reference: /actions/reference